solarsnake/coveralls-demo-ruby/README.md

 [Coveralls](http://coveralls.io) is a web service that sends code coverage reports to a shared workspace so you and your team can track your projects' code coverage over time.
 [Coveralls](http://coveralls.io) is language- and CI-agnostic, but it lets you control whether your builds pass or fail based on code coverage metrics that you set.

+## How It Works

 Before your project gets to [Coveralls](http://coveralls.io), it must already be using a code coverage library to generate coverage results (in this project, that's [Simplecov](https://github.com/colszowka/simplecov)).
 Your CI will run your tests, and your code coverage library, then post the results to [Coveralls](http://coveralls.io).

-We'll set up this project to do exactly that, with these four steps:
+We'll set up this project to do exactly that, with these five (5) steps:

+## Next Steps

 1. Understand test coverage in this project
 2. Run tests for the first time